SteveBarnett/human-centred/_posts/2026-07-08-wcag-best-practice-and-severity.md

 - Functionality is not available from the keyboard.
 2.1.1 Keyboard (A)
     - People who use only a keyboard (or similar input like a switch or voice control) cannot use this functionality at all
 - Functionality breaks or content not available when zoom is increased.
 1.4.10 Reflow (AA)
-    - People with low vision who have to zoom the page to use it will not be able to use the page or access the content.
+    - People with low vision who have to zoom the page to use it will not be able to use the page or access the content
 - [Conformance Requirement 5: Non-Interference](https://www.w3.org/TR/WCAG20/#cc5).
 Failing any these SC means a page does not conform since it could mean a person can't use the page:
     - 1.4.2 Audio Control (A)
         - People using a screen reader won't be able to use the page as the audio interferes with the speech output